YuvBindal/FinBloom/README.md

 # BloomFin

-A DeFi web application for microloans built using XPRL
+A DeFi Prototype for P2P microloans built using XPRL

 ## Run server